GoogleCloudPlatform/cloud-bigtable-examples/python/rest/README.md

-# Python REST/Thrift Examples
+# Python REST Examples

-# WARNING:
-## These examples are temporarily broken
-Bigtable REST/Thrift Gateway support is reliant on patches being merged into the open-source HBase client.
-We are currently working on getting these patches merged into the HBase release.
-Check back shortly for updates.
+This example demonstrates how to use the HBase client to serve as a REST Gateway to Cloud Bigtable.
+They involve two steps: first installing and configuring an HBase client to serve as the REST gateway, and second installing and configuring a REST client.
+In this example we use a Python REST client using the *requests* library.

+The Bigtable REST support currently depends on HBase patches that have not been fully merged into HBase releases.
+We are working to get those patches merged so that these examples work with official HBase releases.
+Until then you can either download our compiled binaries, or apply our patches yourself to an HBase source distribution.

 ## Cloud Bigtable Python REST Examples